Tariq-Mehmood-Malik/Docker/docker-compose.md

       MYSQL_PASSWORD: pass
    ```

-   This is recommended method as it can expose credentials if we host our docker-compose file to github registery to solve this we can use any method of following.
+   This is not recommended method as it can expose credentials if we share our docker-compose file to github or locally, to solve this we can use any of the following methods:

    ### 1. Set environment variables temporarily
    In this method user export credentials to terminal and not define in docker-compose file like following: